RBastos36/Face-Detection/README.md

     ```

 - **PyTTSx3**
   - Description: library used to convert text to speech, with the ability to work offline.
-This library is compatible with Pyhton 2 and 3.
+This library is compatible with Python 2 and 3.
   - Installation:
     ```bash
     pip install pyttsx3